ridgelab/ExtRamp-2.0-Benchmarking/README.md

 ```

 ## Scores Benchmark
-[10_scores_benchmark.sh](./scripts/9_scores_benchmark.sh) calculates ramp scores for the Homo sapiens input data, printing out the time it takes to calculate and write them to file.
+[10_scores_benchmark.sh](./scripts/9_scores_benchmark.sh) calculates ramp scores for the *Homo sapiens* input data, printing out the time it takes to calculate and write them to file.
 ```
 mkdir -p ../outputs/scores/slurm
 sbatch 10_scores_benchmark.sh
 ```
-These scores are then analyzed by [10_analyze_scores.py](./scripts/10_analyze_scores.py), which plots distributions of ramp strength and ramp robustness scores.
-It also plots ramp strength against ramp robustness, showing that they are highly coorelated, but not the same.
-These plots are saved to the [scores output folder](./outputs/scores/)
+These scores are then analyzed by [10_analyze_scores.py](./scripts/10_analyze_scores.py), which plots distributions of ramp strength and ramp robustness scores for *Homo sapiens*.
+It also plots ramp strength against ramp robustness for *Homo sapiens*, showing that they are highly coorelated, but not the same.
+These plots are saved to the [scores output folder](./outputs/scores/). [](./outputs/scores/ramp_strength_robustness_combined.png) is Supplementary Figure 5.
 ```
 python 10_analyze_scores.py
 ```

+[10_plot_vulnerable_sequence_scores_mammalia.py](./scripts/10_plot_vulnerable_sequence_scores_mammalia.py) creates plots similar to [10_analyze_scores.py](./scripts/10_analyze_scores.py), except that it plots scores for all mammalian sequences in the dataset instead.
+The graphs compare the scores for the sequences whose ramp status changed between ExtRamp versions to those that did not.\
+In the [ramp strength vs ramp robustness score plot](./outputs/scores/vulnerable_sequence_scores_mammalia.png), Supplementary Figure 6, blue points are sequences that didn't change status, red points are sequences that changed status because of the last window mean exclusion bug, and yellow points are sequences that changed status due to differences in rounding between ExtRamp versions.\
+In the [strength histogram](./outputs/scores/vulnerable_sequence_strength_histogram_mammalia.png) and [robustness histogram](./outputs/scores/vulnerable_sequence_robustness_histogram_mammalia.png) plots, the blue distribution represents the sequences that did not change ramp status between versions while the red distribition represents the sequences that did change ramp status between versions.

+# Hypothetical Plot
+[hypothetical_plots.py](./scripts/other-figures/hypothetical_plots.py) plots [hypothetical_plots.png](./scripts/other-figures/hypothetical_plots.png) which is Supplementary Figure 4.
+It is used to help explain how ramp strength and ramp robustness scores are calculated.

+# CONTACT
+Questions?
+Open a new issue on GitHub or email us at: mattcloward@byu.edu

+Thank you, and happy researching!